 For me, it was a happy mistake.
-I adored fashion (one of my main writing niches) and I had fun learning about the marketing side of the industry during my Textiles A-Level.
-Therefore, I decided to study Fashion Marketing at university.
-It just so happened that we covered some aspects of writing during the three years that might have given me a leg-up when it came to applying for freelance writing gigs.
+I adored fashion (one of my main writing niches) and had fun learning about the marketing side of the industry during my Textiles A-Level.
+Therefore, I decided to study Fashion Marketing at university and Freelance Journalism at college post-university.
+It just so happened that both courses covered aspects of writing that might have given me a leg-up when it came to applying for freelance writing gigs.

 Concerned that you don’t have a degree of any kind?
 Don’t worry, it’s perfectly fine.
 I mean, a lot of successful freelance writers who I know don’t have one.

-All you need is discipline, better than average writing skills and a special area of interest (or expertise) to excel.
+All you need is discipline, passion, good writing skills and a special area of interest (or expertise) to excel!